louislepage/scalable-shap-reproducibility/1_experiments/README.md

 - `legacy`: Vectorized Preparation
 - `legacy-iterative`: Iterative Preparation

+The `final-parallel` version under `final-version/` is a cleaned up version of `by-row`.
+All experiments were done using the `by-row` version from experimental versions.

 > Appending `2>/dev/null | grep "Total elapsed time" | awk '{print $4}' | tr \, \.)` allows to only output the runtime.

 ### Cluster execution